 Hunting conditions

-- Marsh zones 4–8 all have camouflaged blinds.
-Water levels vary between 12–20 inches.
+- Marsh zones 4–8 all have water and camouflaged blinds.
+Water levels vary between 6–18 inches.

-- Currently, the corn in zones 45–49 is 7–8ft tall.
+- Currently, the corn in zones 45–49 is 6–8 ft tall.
 Zones 48 and 49 have camouflaged blinds if hunters want to get out of the water.
-Water depths in zones 45–49 vary from 12–36 inches.
+Flooding has begun into zones 46, 48 and 49.

-- The corn in the 70s is 7–8ft tall and should produce good cover and food for migrating waterfowl this fall.
-There are two (2) 60ft strips of corn that extend the length of the field.
-These strips will provide hunters with plenty of cover to hide and ample food for waterfowl throughout the season.
+- The corn in the 70s is 7–8 ft tall and should produce good cover and food for migrating waterfowl this fall.
+There is a cut wheat field with some nice green clover coming up in between two strips of standing corn for early goose hunting opportunities.

-- Buckwheat, barley, winter wheat and moist soil plants are around most hunting zones and will provide a food source for waterfowl throughout the hunting season.
+Buckwheat, barley, winter wheat and moist soil plants are around most hunting zones and will provide a food source for waterfowl throughout the hunting season as well.

 Hunter numbers